whatwg/html/README.md

 ### Merge policy

 The green button shall not be pushed.
-Each change needs to result in a single commit on the master repository.
+Each change needs to result in a single commit on the master branch.